fanouyang/cordtra_demo/README.md

 - This is a demo of a part of my dissertation research, demonstrating the temporal analysis of students' online collaborative inquiry and the instructor's online involvement within an online course.

 - In this demo, I only show three weeks from the beginning to the middle and end of the course (i.e., week 2, week 8, and week 14).
-Check out my shinyapp https://fanouyang.shinyapps.io/cordtra/
+Check out my shinyapp for this demo: https://fanouyang.shinyapps.io/cordtra/

 #### References
 - Original code refer to: Dr. Bodong Chen's CORDTRA-R https://github.com/meefen/CORDTRA-R